embergershared/aks-azfunctions/README.md

 To see if we can run an Azure Function triggered by an Azure Service Bus Queue message, we:

-1. Delete the Http trigger function (to ensure we are clean focusing on the new trigger)
+1. Comment the entire content of the Http trigger function file

+It ensures we are only focusing on the new function & trigger.

 2. Create a `ServiceBusQueueTrigger` Function